-We are pleased that you are interested in learning about The University of Texas Health Science Center at Tyler (UTHSCT) Occupational Medicine Residency Program!
+We are pleased that you are interested in learning about The University of Texas at Tyler Health Science Center (HSC) Occupational Medicine Residency Program!

 Scroll down to view our virtual tour video